Skip to content

 Conservation Impact

-Founded in 1969, Oceanic Society is America’s oldest 501(c)(3) nonprofit organization dedicated to ocean conservation.
-As pioneers of “eco travel,” our expeditions have been designed to directly support our mission.
+Founded in 1969, Oceanic Society is America’s oldest nonprofit organization dedicated to ocean conservation.
+As pioneers of “eco travel,” our expeditions have been designed to support our mission.
 They not only positively impact our travelers, but also the people, places, and wildlife we go to see.
-A portion of your trip fees for this expedition will support the various organizations we visit or collaborate with in Indonesia, including Planet Deep, The Coral Triangle Center, and the Misool Foundation.
-Over the 11 years we have been leading trips in Indonesia, we have supported groups working on coral reef restoration, marine protected area design and management, plastic pollution solutions, and shark conservation.
-Trip fees and donations from past travelers have also supported our ability to work with (and supplement the pay of) exceptional local guides who join almost all of our groups.
+A portion of your trip fees for this expedition will support organizations we visit or collaborate with in Indonesia, including Planet Deep, The Coral Triangle Center, and the Misool Foundation.
+Over the 13 years we have been leading trips in Indonesia, we have supported groups working on coral reef restoration, marine protected area design and management, plastic pollution solutions, and shark conservation.
 Over the years, we have provided thousands of dollars in park fees that support the protection of marine areas like Raja Ampat and Komodo National Park.

 Dates & Prices